JosWrf/rule_mining_algs/README.md

 - Rule Generation for apriori-like Algorithms
 - Brute-Force Mining of Classification Rules
 - Clustering to find intervals for numeric attributes
-- Evolutionary Algorithm to Discover Itemsets (very slow)
+- Evolutionary Algorithm to Discover Itemsets (GAR)
+- Evolutionary Algorithm to Discover Rules with fixed consequent (GAR-PLUS)

 ## Datasets